 The 12-hour continuing education requirement does not have to be met by the renewal due date for an inactive license.
 The 12 hours must be completed, however, at the time the license is reinstated to active status.

 To place an active license on inactive status, the license must be returned to the Commission with the completed Licensee Deactivation Form (REL-310).

 If a supervising or branch broker is requesting inactive status, another broker must be transferred to the supervising or branch broker role to keep the company open and the affiliated licensees in place within the company (see Change Supervising Broker Form).

 If the license has been inactive for two or more years, continuing education totaling 6 hours for each full year the license has been on inactive status must be completed prior to reactivation in addition to the regular 12 hours required for each renewal period.
-The Commission does not notify licensees when the two-year limit is approaching.

 If the license has been inactive for five or more years, the licensure examination must be passed in addition to the continuing education requirements listed above, prior to reactivation.

 After the appropriate hours (and exam, if required) have been completed, a license may be reinstated to active status by submitting a completed Licensee Reactivation Form (REL-320).